Everything You Need to Know About Visiting Pecos National Historical Park

 There are many different types of tours, each with different information and schedules.
 Subjects include the Forked Lightning Ranch Van Tour, Ancestral Sites Tour, Civil War Van Tour, and Civil War Walking Tour.
 Check the tours page on the website for the days, times, and descriptions for each offered!
 Local tip: Some of the spots for these excursions are limited, so we recommend reserving your spot by calling ahead or going to the visitor center beforehand.

 Cast a Line

-Other than hiking, a favorite activity to enjoy is Pecos National Historical Park fishing.
+If you’d like to fish during your stay at El Farolito, Pecos National Historical Park is one of our favorite places to do so!
 Among the Pecos National Forest, you will discover the Pecos River, a hot spot for anglers.
-Three miles of the river are divided into beats, allowing for a particular number of fishers each day.
-It is required to practice catch and release fishing with single, barbless hooks.
-Cast your line and let the beautiful surroundings and peaceful river allow for a fantastic morning or afternoon.
-This is the perfect way to spend a sunny day!
+Three miles of the river are divided to allow for a particular number of fishers each day.
+If you choose to cast your line here, keep in mind that it is required to practice catch and release fishing with single, barbless hooks.
+There’s nothing better than reeling in your catch as you take in the beautiful surroundings of the peaceful river.

 Relax at El Farolito

 After enjoying the day at Pecos National Historical Park, come back and relax at El Farolito.
 Our charming bed and breakfast located in the heart of Santa Fe is the ideal place to return after a long day in nature!
 Rejuvenate in your cozy accommodations or private patio before enjoying a restful night’s sleep.
 Then, wake up and indulge in a delicious breakfast to start your day off right!
 Book the getaway of a lifetime today.